Update: ‘Price & Release Date’ section updated.

-Marketing research has shown that the BYD Yuan Plus will appeal to a wider audience than the BYD EA1 hatchback, also heading down under.
+Marketing research has shown that the Yuan Plus SUV will appeal to a broader audience than the EA1 hatchback, also heading down under.
 Todd told The Driven that Australia will get the electric SUV with a different name and that the vehicle is designed to meet 5-star ANCAP ratings.
 Suspension upgrades and CCS2 charging could also be among the market-specific changes.

 BYD Yuan Plus FAQs

 When will the BYD Yuan Plus be launched in Australia?

 Customer deliveries of the BYD Yuan Plus in Australia begin in April 2022.

 Which will be the Yuan Plus rivals in Australia?